 Medicine & First Aid:

+I added medicine and first aid on the Cuba packing list because sometimes you never know.
 Make sure to pack subscription medications in your carry-on and bring over-the-counter meds and first aid kit for cuts and burns, heartburn or stomach issues.
 For nights or traveling to the beach or mountain regions, bring insect repellant and a light sweater.
 While in Thailand, a friend of mine brought along Mosquito Repellent Wipes.
 These were a cheaper alternative to the traditional bug spray and they were just as effective.

 Read Also: 5 Tips for Planning a Trip to Cuba